 - Be recommended by the high school guidance counselor, principal or other designated school official as someone who can benefit from the program;

-• Submit a completed PACE application, including a signature of permission from a school official and a parent or guardian to attend HGTC; and
+- Submit a completed PACE application, including a signature of permission from a school official and a parent or guardian to attend HGTC; and

 Note: PACE students who continue their education at HGTC must submit HGTC Dual Enrollment Update Application (fee waived if within twelve months) to identify a major (program of study) and be recognized as a college student for financial aid eligibility.
 Students are responsible for meeting admissions requirements and checking with the institution(s) to which they plan to transfer after high school to ensure transferability of courses from HGTC.